 - 1. Have a cumulative GPA of at least 2.50 at the time of application; - 2.
 Demonstrate writing proficiency by earning a grade of C- or higher in ENGL 101 or by placing out of the course; - 3.
-Demonstrate mathematics competency by earning a grade of C- or higher in MATH 118 or by earning a grade of C- or higher in a four-credit course that fulfills the general education math requirement, course designated by a "Q" (see specific licensure program requirements).
-Note: In special circumstances, the Department will accept petitions to the math requirement for minors, using a passing score of 175 on the Praxis I test as an alternative; - 4.
-Earn grades of C- or higher in EDUC 103 or 104, 105, 120, 203, 253, (for students pursuing Early Childhood Education); the previously mentioned courses and EDUC 213 (for students pursuing Intervention Specialist); and EDUC 103 or 104, 105, 120, 213 (for students pursuing Adolescent-Young Adult and/or Multi-Age); - 5.
-Display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the nine performance outcomes assessed ion the Education Disposition Assessment in education coursework.
+Demonstrate mathematics competency by earning a grade of C- or higher in MATH 118 or by earning a grade of C- or higher in a four-credit course that fulfills the general education math requirement, course designated by a "Q" (see specific licensure program requirements). - 4.
+Earn grades of C- or higher in EDUC 103 or 104, 105, 120, 203, 253, (for students pursuing P-5 licensure); the previously mentioned courses and EDUC 213 (for students pursuing Intervention Specialist); and EDUC 103 or 104, 105, 120, 213 (for students pursuing Adolescent-Young Adult and/or Multi-Age); - 5.
+Display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the nine performance outcomes assessed in the Education Disposition Assessment in education coursework. - 6.
+Evident of achievement on a nationally normed test in mathematics, reading, and writing achievement as outlined below in one of the two pathways: